-Researchers looked specifically at 20 variants of 12 genes related to innate immunity, and found that 10 of the variants in 8 genes were significantly correlated with gut microbes.
-The majority of the associations discovered were found with nucleotide-binding oligomerization (NOD) genes 1 and 2, which have previously been shown to alter susceptibility of Crohn’s disease.
+The study looked specifically at 20 variants of 12 genes related to innate immunity and found that 10 of the variants in 8 genes were significantly correlated with gut microbes.
+The majority of the associations discovered were found with nucleotide-binding oligomerization (NOD) genes 1 and 2, which have previously been shown to alter the susceptibility of Crohn’s disease.

-Interestingly, they found that having the rs2066842 variant of the NOD2 gene was highly associated with both increased levels of “good” cholesterol (high-density lipoprotein or HDL), and a plethora of beneficial gut bacteria such as Coprococcus and Oscillospira.
-Having the rs2075820 variant of the NOD1 gene was also associated with a beneficial Coprococcus species; however, it was also highly correlated with Blautia and Lachnospiraceae species, which have been found abundantly in people suffering from metabolic disorders such as Crohn’s disease and liver disease.
+Researchers found that having the rs2066842 variant of the NOD2 gene was highly associated with increased “good” cholesterol (high-density lipoprotein or HDL) and a plethora of beneficial gut bacteria such as Coprococcus and Oscillospira.
+The rs2075820 variant of the NOD1 gene was also associated with a valuable Coprococcus species; however, it was also highly correlated with Blautia and Lachnospiraceae species, which have been found abundantly in people suffering from metabolic disorders such as Crohn’s disease and liver disease.

-These results provide more evidence for the complex associations of genetics and the gut microbiome on disease risk.
+These results provide more evidence for the complex associations of genetics and the gut biome on disease risk.
 Researchers also evaluated other aspects of CMS in relation to these factors and found other intriguing associations.
-If you would like to learn more, you can read the entire article here: https://www.ncbi.nlm.nih.gov/pubmed/31154934

 Are you wondering what these latest scientific findings might reveal about your genetics and gut biome?
 If you’ve taken an at-home genetic test from a service like AncestryDNA or 23andMe, you already have access to your raw DNA file.
 Just visit your testing provider’s website and download your file – the team at Genomelink will do the rest.